-Medical Director of Clementine Lauren Ozbolt, MD is board certified in adolescent, adult and child psychiatry and oversees the psychiatric care and attending psychiatrists at all Clementine locations.
-Dr. Ozbolt explains how she uses a systematic approach in order to establish a strong rapport with the adolescent and the family in order to recommend the use of psychopharmacology.
+Clementine Psychiatrist Lauren Ozbolt, MD, CEDS, FAPA is board certified in adolescent, adult and child psychiatry and oversees the psychiatric care and attending psychiatrists at Clementine.
+Dr. Ozbolt explains how she establishes a strong rapport with the adolescent and family in order to recommend the use of psychopharmacology.

 After years of treating patients with eating disorders, I know the word “psychiatric medications” often sends chills down one’s spine.
 Furthermore, the idea of using psychiatric medications in adolescents is frequently the stuff of parental nightmares.
 It is true that some adolescents have been scarred by memories of taking psychotropic medications without explanation or have felt “bullied” into taking medications.
 I find that many teens are terrified of psychotropic medications and have false preconceived notions about how medications work.
 As one young girl timidly told me, “I will be a zombie.”
 (Cue Walking Dead episode)